Table of Contents

 How Do You Set Up a Telegram Subscription Bot With Stripe?

 Setting up Stripe payments takes under five minutes with most bots.
-Stripe handles the payment processing.
-The bot handles access enforcement.
-You never touch sensitive payment data.
+Stripe handles the payment processing — fans pay through Stripe Checkout, the webhook fires, and the bot grants access automatically.
+You never store card data or touch any payment credentials.
+The entire flow runs without manual intervention after setup.

 Here is the step-by-step process using Paprika as the example.
 The flow is similar across tools.